igorgsousa/docker-jenkins/README.md

 Now we know the user group that has enough permissions to access the folder `/var/run/docker.sock`.

-Next, we need to add the user `jenkins` of our Jenkins container to a group  with the same GID.
+Next, we need to add the user `jenkins` of our Jenkins container in a group  with the same GID.

 To do that we can access our container's terminal typing this command in host